ankitpyc/gdrive-mcp-server/README.md

 -   **File Search**: Advanced search capabilities for files based on various criteria (name, type, content).
 -   **Permissions Management**: Manage file and folder permissions.
 -   **Webhooks/Notifications**: Integrate with Google Drive change notifications.

+## Contributing 🤝

+We welcome contributions to the Google Drive MCP Server!
+If you have suggestions, bug reports, or want to contribute code, please open an issue or submit a pull request on the GitHub repository.

+## License 📄

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.